 First, let's clear up a common misconception.
 Staying behind the golf ball does not mean hanging back on your trail foot and scooping the ball into the air.
 That’s a recipe for topped shots and heavy contact.
 Instead, it’s about maintaining the position of your upper body's center - your sternum - behind the golf ball as you swing through impact, even while your lower body is shifting its weight correctly toward the target.

 Think about a boxer throwing a powerful punch.
 They don’t fall forward into their opponent.
 They plant their feet, rotate their hips and torso, and deliver energy from a stable, centered position.
-Their mass shifts, but their axis of rotation stays consistent.
 The same principle applies to the golf swing.
 Your lower body initiates the downswing and moves toward the target, creating space for your arms to swing down and through.
 But your upper body, and most importantly your head, remains behind the position of the ball at the moment of contact.

 The opposite of this is the common fault of "lunging" or "sliding" ahead of the ball.
 This happens when a golfer’s chest and head slide past the ball before impact.
 It forces a steep, weak, "arms-only" swing that robs you of power and consistency.
-Staying behind the ball allows you to use the ground and your body’s rotation to create speed, striking the ball with a descending blow that beautiful things happen to a solidly struck golf shot, leading to that solid, compressed feel we all crave.
+Staying behind the ball allows you to use the ground and your body’s rotation to create speed, striking the ball with a descending blow that leads to that solid, compressed feel we all crave.

 Why Staying Behind the Ball is a Game-Changer